eISSN: 2707-2797

 Salma Marrakchi, Najwa Ech-Cherif El Kettani

 PAMJ-CM.
 2020; 3:80.
-Published 01 Jul 2020 | doi:10.11604/pamj-cm.2020.3.80.23843
+Published 01 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.80.23843

 Our work is about a 28-year-old man, admitted to the emergency room for a head trauma.
 A cerebral CT was performed who shows a biconvex sub-tentorial extra-axial collection spontaneously hyperdense suggesting an extra dural hematoma of the posterior cerebral fossa.
 The surgical evacuation found that it was an acute subdural hematoma (ASDH) (A,B).
 The ASDH is a subdural blood collection, complicating venous more than arterial bleeding. with male predominance and an age between 20 and 40.
 Most commonly supra tentorial, Sub tentorial location is rare it represents less than 5%.
 The clinic associate alteration of consciousness, signs of focusing, vegetative manifestations and epilepsy.
 The diagnosis is based on a CT scan which shows an extra-axial hyperdense collection with more or less associated lesions.
 After medical management the treatment is surgical, based on the removal of the hematoma by suboccipital craniectomy.

-Corresponding author
+Corresponding Author

 Salma Marrakchi, Neuroradiology Department, Head and Neck Hospital of Rabat, Rabat, Morocco (marrakchi.salma@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.